zhoubihn/clisp-notes/key-points.md

 Hence `- 5`, `#x- 5`, `#x -5`, `#x - 5`, `- 1/2`, `-1 / 2`, `-1 /2`, `- 1/ 2`,
 `- 1.2`, and so on, are all invalid expressions to be numbers.
 It is similarly the case for the positive sign `+`.

-The following objects are atoms in Common Lisp:
-* a number, including
-    * integers such as -2, -1, 0, 1, 2, and so on;
-    * fractions such as
-    * floating-point numbers such as 1.0,
-* a string,
-* a symbol.

-Atoms are separated by whitespace or parentheses.

-### Lists

-### Forms